EMERGENCY:

 Strengthening Physical Therapy and Social Services

-Project HOPE is supporting health, social, and municipal facilities strengthen the services available to Ukrainian refugees and local community members living with disabilities and those in need of physical rehabilitation services.
+Project HOPE also previously supported health, social, and municipal facilities in efforts to strengthen the services available to people living with disabilities and those in need of physical rehabilitation services.

-Our team in Poland has equipped Krakow Municipal Social Welfare Center, the Rehabilitation Center for Children with Advanced Disabilities in Lublin, refugee accommodation centers, nurseries, and other social service facilities with mobility aids, rehabilitation equipment, medical devices, and other furniture to ensure that health workers have what they need to care for patients and people with disabilities have what they need to thrive.
+Our team in Poland equipped Krakow Municipal Social Welfare Center, the Rehabilitation Center for Children with Advanced Disabilities in Lublin, refugee accommodation centers, nurseries, and other social service facilities with mobility aids, rehabilitation equipment, medical devices, and other furniture to ensure that health workers had what they needed to care for patients and people with disabilities.

-Project HOPE also previously supported Fundacja Dstępny Świat (Accessible World Foundation), a local organization based in Krakow, to open the SANUS Medical Center to provide physiotherapy, rehabilitation, and psychological support to Ukrainian refugees with disabilities, reaching total of 1,689 Ukrainian refugees living with disabilities.
+Project HOPE also previously supported Fundacja Dstępny Świat (Accessible World Foundation), a local organization based in Krakow, to open the SANUS Medical Center, which continues to provide physiotherapy, rehabilitation, and psychological support to Ukrainian refugees with disabilities.
+Through our support, we helped this group reach 1,689 Ukrainian refugees living with disabilities.

 Woman sitting with her psychiatrist